shawnm0705/ng-go-board/README.md

 #### Type
 String

 #### Description
+It defines the color of stone for the next move.

 Valid colors are `black` and `white`

 If no `next` provided, it will check the last move(stone) in `moves` array.
 If it is white, the next color will be black, otherwise the next color will be white.